Controlling Epilepsy By Manipulating The Endocannabinoid System

 Increasing evidence shows that endocannabinoids have important roles to play in a number of different neuronal activities, including: brain development, cognition, learning and memory, motor behavior, regulation of appetite, temperature regulation, pain perception and various psychiatric and neurological diseases.

-Endocannabinoids are ‘retrograde signaling molecules’ meaning that one part of the cell is controlled by feedback from another part.
+Endocannabinoids are ‘retrograde signaling molecules.’
+This means that feedback and information from one part of the cell controls the other parts.
 These molecules are made post-synaptically, but work on the pre synaptic are of CB1 receptor to stop neurotransmitter release.
 Synapses with CB1 receptors express both inhibitory and excitatory activity.

 Endocannabinoids and Control of Brain Circuits